kwarrick/kwarrick.github.io/_posts/2019-02-10-rust-blanket-implementations.md

 Ruby's closures and function chaining were so beautifully concise, and the standard library, namely the [Enumerable][1] mixin, were so "ergonomic".
-Leagues better than Java 7, and even better than Python and it's lovely comprehensions in my experience.
+Leagues better than Java 7, and even better than Python and its lovely comprehensions in my experience.

 I remember bouncing back from Python to Ruby in fits of rage because things